meteran/gnext/README.md

 But...
 Gnext will do it for us 🥳!

-Let's see, I'll add a new endpoint with parameter and add handler methods to it:
+Let's see, I'll add a new endpoint with parameter and add handler method to it:

 ```go
 func main() {